 Her writing has appeared in The Huffington Post, The Guardian, Quartz, Nautilus, The Gleaner, Devex, The International Journalists’ Network, Matador Network, Women’s Media Centre, Mic.com and her work has been referenced by The Washington Post and El Colombiano, among others.

 She was formerly an intern at the United Nations Development Programme, a graduate fellow at the Knight Lab at Northwestern University and a Knight / VICE innovation fellow, and a contributing writer and editor to the international women’s rights platform Girls’ Globe.
-Currently she is a contributing editor for Narratively, a contributor at JSTOR Daily and is story-hunting worldwide.
+Currently she is a contributing editor for Narratively, a contributor at JSTOR Daily and Editor in Chief at Narrative Muse.

-Farah holds a Master of Science in Journalism from Northwestern University and a Master of Arts in Spanish and English Literature from the University of Edinburgh.
+Farah holds a MSc in Journalism from Northwestern University and a MA in Spanish & English Literature from the University of Edinburgh.

 She’s also always up for competing with you on Xbox.